 Divers often have a need, or want, to effectively communicate underwater.
 The SDI Full Face Mask Course is the perfect starting point.
 Full face mask diving allows the diver to relax and enjoy diving while not worrying about maintaining the second stage regulator.
 In addition, the full face mask will help insulate the diver from a cold water environment.

-The Equipment Specialst course is designed to give an in-depth look at how dive equipment works.
+This course is designed to give an in-depth look at how dive equipment works.
 It will cover general repairs and maintenance of various types of exposure suits, BCD’s, regulators, and other accessories.
+Whether it’s a broken strap, or a missing o-ring, be prepared to fix the issue yourself.

 CPROX 1st AED is a cardio-pulmonary resuscitation (CPR), emergency oxygen (O2) administration, first aid, and automatic external defibrillator (AED) course combined into one program.
 It is designed to teach individuals the proper techniques to safely administer CPR, O2, correct first aid, and utilize an AED in emergency situations.